 • Contemplatively – Digest God’s Word.

-C. God will bless you through His Word
+C. God will blesses us through His Word

 1. A tree portrays stability and the capacity to withstand the storms of life.

 a.
-It’s a picture of mental, emotional, and spiritual stability in every kind of situation.
+It is a picture of mental, emotional, and spiritual stability in every season of life.

 b.
-It’s also a picture growth over time.
+It is also a picture growth over time.

 2. The word “planted” means “to transplant, to cause to take root, to become firmly established for the purpose of stability, nutrition, growth, and eventually production.”

 Matthew 7:24-25, Therefore everyone who hears these words of Mine and acts on them, may be compared to a wise man who built his house on the rock.
 And the rain fell, and the floods came, and the winds blew and slammed against that house; and yet it did not fall, for it had been founded on the rock.

 3. “By streams of water” is symbolic of the life that is continually refreshed by the Holy Spirit.

 ILLUS – The counsel Dr. Lanier Burns received from his wife after a long semester at DTS.